 In fact, someone who was at the 8th International Conference on FASD in Vancouver, B.C.
 Canada reported during one presentation:

-I find it hard to believe that not one person raised their hand, but obviously it was so few to make it noticeable for the person posting this.
+I am not certain it was no one, as I find it hard to believe that not one person raised their hand, but obviously it was so few to make it noticeable for the person who posted this.

 However, from my own experience, the health care team the maiden sees, although knows about FASD, they don’t seem to have the capacity to properly manage her mental health.
 Even when the pediatrician she was seeing retired there was no doctor willing to take over her practice.
 And the Dual Diagnosis Clinic we’ve been to recently didn’t seem to truly understand FASD.
 In fact, the psychiatrist gave her an additional diagnosis rather than help create a plan to manage her current difficulties.